-This is showing Actual vs Expected (see A/E in the dropdown top right).
-As you'll see on the right hand side, horses that can get to the front outperform market expectation regardless of stall position.
+This is showing PRB, or percentage of rivals beaten (see PRB in the dropdown top right).
+As you'll see on the right hand side, horses that can get to the front outperform their rivals regardless of stall position (remember that with PRB a figure of 0.50 is 'standard').
 We then have a gradation of colour from dark green (led) through amber (low mid div and middle prominent) to red (pretty much everything else).
-Except...

-Look at the bottom left square - horses draw high and held up.
-On a reasonable sample of 66 runners (seven wins, 13 places) these waited-with types have fared a lot better than the betting public expected.
+It is worth noting the A/E (actual v expected) for horses draw high and held up (1.22(.
+On a good sample of 110 runners (ten wins, 20 places) these waited-with types have fared a lot better than the betting public expected.
 This is most likely due to a perception that their draw cannot be overcome, which inflates the available odds.
 And, when there is too much pace on the front end, those ridden more patiently (and having to travel less wide due to the strung out nature of fields in such a context) can skulk through to pick up the pieces, granted the necessary fortune in running.

 Also noteworthy is the lamentable performance of low drawn hold up horses.
-Such runners are 0 from 30, three places, in 14+ runner handicaps here since 2009.
-Those who race mid-pack are 1 from 85, 12 places (14% place rate), and can also generally be discounted.
+Such runners are 1 from 48, six places, in 14+ runner handicaps here since 2009.
+Those who race mid-pack are 3 from 124, 19 places (15% place rate), and can also generally be discounted.

 Meanwhile, over a mile and half a furlong, the main note regards pace and hold up horses.
-The slow starters tend to be too late finishers, collectively recording a lamentable six wins from 216 runs in handicap fields of 14+.
+The slow starters tend to be too late finishers, collectively recording a lamentable four wins from 211 runs in handicap fields of 14+.
 As you can see, it doesn't matter where they're berthed either.
-Alongside the 2.77% win strike rate is a 13% place record, so the message is clear: look elsewhere.
+Alongside the 1.89% win strike rate is a 12.79% place record, so the message is clear: look elsewhere.